 Structural movement

 Repair Category 1

-Notes At the time of our inspection there was no evidence of significant structural movement noted to affect the property within the limits of a single inspection.
-Minor hairline cracking was noted however on the basis of a single visit this is considered to be of longstanding.
+Notes At the time of our inspection there was no evidence of significant structural movement noted to affect the property within the limits of the single inspection.
+Minor hairline cracking appears typical for the building's age and type.